tpham16/Phase-1-Project-Stock-Performance-Anaylsis/README.md

 ## Lesson Learned:
 I learned that APIs are a great tool to communicate with a service and access functions and data with a simple command.
 This is one of my first encounters with using API, but it definitely won't be my last.

 There was a learning curve on how to access the data from an API.
 However, with the help of my instructors and YouTube videos, I learned how to get an API key, test API endpoints and created an application using Python.
 Without APIs, the functionality of my applications would be limited.
-APIs allow me to save tiome when developing.
-I did not have to manually find the historial data of Apple, Costco, etc. Instead, I can use a more efficient and convenient method such as an OPEN API that simply provides me the data.
+APIs allow me to save time and resources when developing applications.
+I did not have to manually search the historial data of Apple, Costco, etc. Instead, I can use a more efficient and convenient method such as an Open API that can pull data.

-As I continue to analyze data, I hope to practice with various OPEN APIs such as Yahoo Finance API and Spotify API to create more practical applications such as this one.
+As I continue to analyze data, I hope to practice with various Open APIs such as Yahoo Finance API and Spotify API to create more practical applications such as this one.